Rudy Giuliani: Awards and honors

 In 1989, Syracuse University awarded Giuliani an honorary law degree; in 2022, the university announced that it was developing a process that would allow them to revoke Giuliani's degree.
 In 1998, Giuliani received the Hundred Year Association of New York's Gold Medal Award "in recognition of outstanding contributions to the City of New York".
 In December 2001, Giuliani was made Knight Grand Cross of the Order of Merit of Savoy by motu proprio.
 For his leadership on and after the September 11 attacks, Giuliani was made an honorary Knight Commander of the Order of the British Empire by Her Majesty Queen Elizabeth II on February 13, 2002.
 He was awarded Medal of Heroism by Czech president Václav Havel on October 28, 2002.

 Giuliani was named the Time "Person of the Year" for 2001.
 In 2002, the Episcopal Diocese of New York gave Giuliani the Fiorello LaGuardia Public Service Award for Valor and Leadership in the Time of Global Crisis.
 Also in 2002, former first lady Nancy Reagan awarded Giuliani the Ronald Reagan Freedom Award, and he received the U.S. senator John Heinz Award for Greatest Public Service by an Elected or Appointed Official, an award given out annually by Jefferson Awards.
 In 2003, Giuliani received the Academy of Achievement's Golden Plate Award.
 Also in 2003, he was awarded a Doctor of Laws honoris causa by the University of Rhode Island, which was revoked in January 2022.

 In 2004, construction began on the Rudolph W. Giuliani Trauma Center at St. Vincent's Hospital in New York.
 In 2005, Giuliani received honorary degrees from Loyola College in Maryland and Middlebury College.
 In 2006, Giuliani and his wife were honored by the American Heart Association at its annual Heart of the Hamptons benefit in Water Mill, New York.
 In 2007, Giuliani received an honorary doctorate in public administration from The Citadel, The Military College of South Carolina.
 In 2021, Middlebury announced that it was revoking the degree given to Giuliani.

 Also in 2007, Giuliani was honored by the National Italian American Foundation (NIAF), receiving the NIAF Special Achievement Award for Public Service, and was awarded the Margaret Thatcher Medal of Freedom by the Atlantic Bridge.
 In the 2009 graduation ceremony for Drexel University's Earle Mack School of Law, Giuliani was the keynote speaker and recipient of an honorary degree; in 2021, Drexel announced that it was rescinding the degree.
 Giuliani was the Robert C. Vance Distinguished Lecturer at Central Connecticut State University in 2013.

+In September 2025, President Donald Trump announced he would award Giuliani the Presidential Medal of Freedom.